lineality/git_workflow_basics/README.md

-## 1. Git vs Github, & Linus Torvold
+## 1. Git vs Github, & Linus Torvalds
+Git is an indispensable team-collaboration tool for managing development and versions of software.
+Along with other tools such as task-planners and messaging tools, git is part of what makes daily life run in the coding-STEM world.
-- software versioning & group collaboration
+- git: software versioning & group collaboration
-- Linus Torvold made git (2005) for teams doing linux kernel development (which he released in 1991 (see the AT&T vs. U.C.Berkey history)).
+- Linus Torvalds (et al) made git (2005) for teams doing linux kernel development (which he released in 1991 (see the AT&T vs. U.C.Berkey history)).
 - Github (2008) is a freemium platform for public (and private) git projects.
 GitHub was purchased by Microsoft in 2018.
 - People sometimes used the terms interchangeably, but git exists beyond github.
 - a main difference between Github and Git is the convention of the "Pull Request" when submitting code for review and acceptance.
 (See workflow appendix for part 2.)